Crowding out (economics): Crowding out sources

-Chartalist and Post-Keynesian economists question the crowding out thesis because government bonds sales have the actual effect of lowering short-term interest rates, not raising them, since the rate for short-term debt is always set by central banks.
+Chartalist and Post-Keynesian economists question the crowding out of nominal funds thesis because government spending has the actual effect of lowering short-term interest rates by injecting liquidity into the banking system in the first instance, not raising them.
+However, the rate for short-term debt is always set by intervention by central banks - they pay interest on reserve balances to set a floor on inter-bank lending rates and therefore bank-customer lending rates.
 Additionally, private credit is not constrained by any "amount of funds" or "money supply" or similar concept.
 Rather, banks lend to any credit-worthy customer, constrained by their capitalization level and risk regulations.
 The resulting loan creates a deposit simultaneously, increasing the amount of endogenous money at that time.

 Crowding out is most plausibly effective when an economy is already at potential output or full employment.
 Then the government's expansionary fiscal policy encourages increased prices, which lead to an increased demand for money.
-This in turn leads to higher interest rates (ceteris paribus) and crowds out interest-sensitive spending.
+This in turn leads to higher interest rates if the Central Bank decides to increase them and crowds out interest-sensitive spending.
 At potential output, businesses are in no need of markets, so that there is no room for an accelerator effect.
 More directly, if the economy stays at full employment gross domestic product, any increase in government purchases shifts resources away from the private sector.
-This phenomenon is sometimes called "real" crowding out.
+This phenomenon is sometimes called "real" crowding out and is the only pertinent crowding out that occurs with increased government spending.

 Crowding out of another sort (often referred to as international crowding out) may occur due to the prevalence of floating exchange rates, as demonstrated by the Mundell–Fleming model.
-Government borrowing leads to higher interest rates, which attract inflows of money on the capital account from foreign financial markets into the domestic currency (i.e., into assets denominated in that currency).
+Government borrowing can lead to higher interest rates if the Central Bank raises them, which attract inflows of money on the capital account from foreign financial markets into the domestic currency (i.e., into assets denominated in that currency).
 Under floating exchange rates, that leads to appreciation of the exchange rate and thus the "crowding out" of domestic exports (which become more expensive to those using foreign currency).
-This counteracts the demand-promoting effects of government deficits but has no obvious negative effect on long-term economic growth.
+However, an appreciating domestic currency increases domestic demand for imports thereby "crowding in" the import of real production produced abroad.
+These effects on net exports have ambiguous impacts on the demand-promoting effects of government deficits but have no obvious negative effect on long-term economic growth.